cilium/design-cfps/cilium/CFP-30984-dns-proxy-ha.md

 #### Cilium Agent is running, SDP is down/restarting

 * In case Cilium Agent has the DNS proxy running as well, then DNS queries will be served.
+If built-in proxy is disabled, SDP can also be configured to run with multiple replicas.
-* Once SDP is starting up, it will connect to the agent and get the latest policy updates.
+* Once SDP is starts up, it will connect to the agent and get the latest policy updates.

 #### SDP Upgrade(Given Cilium Agent is Running)